HeisenbugLtd/spat/doc/spark_file_format.md

-As far as I have seen so far, `result` will be "Valid" if the proof was successful. `steps` holds the number of proof steps the prover has done (what these steps mean may depend on the prover used), and `time` is obviously the (wall clock) time the prover spend doing all this.
+As far as I have seen so far, `result` will be "Valid" if the proof was successful. `steps` holds the number of proof steps the prover has done (what these steps mean may depend on the prover used), and `time` is obviously the (wall clock) time the prover spent doing all this.

 ###### 3.3.2.3 The `proof[].check-tree[].transformations` object